Water and Energy for Food (WE4F)

 The project will concentrate on five fields of action: strengthening the skills of the selected innovators, skills development for end users and multipliers, improving access to suitable financing, improving political and sectoral framework conditions, and strengthening exchange among specialists at the regional and global levels.

 The German contribution will be coordinated by the Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in Bonn.
 The project will be implemented via two regional hubs in East and West Africa.
-The partners of the international initiative will establish additional regional hubs in South-East Asia, the Middle East and Southern Africa.
+The partners of the international initiative will establish additional regional hubs in South-East Asia, the Middle East and Southern and Central Africa.